Post by: Angie Knowles, ECO Canada

 Reason 1: Get paid to hire

-Our International Environmental Youth Corps (IEYC) program is one example of the major cost-savings employers can access by hosting an intern.
-With the IEYC program, eligible environmental companies receive wage-subsidies to the tune of up to $12,000.
+Our Employment and Job Funding programs are one example of the major cost-savings employers can access by hosting an intern.
+With the IEYC program, eligible environmental companies receive wage subsidies to the tune of up to $12,000.

 Reason 2: “Test drive” a future employee

 Internships offer a unique employment situation in which you don’t have to rely solely on references and an interview to see if a prospective employee will be a good fit with your company.
 You can actually see this temporary staff member in action.